 Avoid beef jerky with additives like MSG

 MSG (or monosodium glutamate) and other additives are often added during processing to tap into our brain’s desire to eat healthy proteins.

 This is often referred to as the "Chinese restaurant syndrome" and is typically added into snack foods.
 The reason why chips and other junk food is so addicting is that they are literally targeting the parts of our brain that make us desire food.
-Glutamates release serotonin (the hormone that promotes happiness) and make us what to eat even more, even when the food is objectively terrible for us.
+Glutamates release serotonin (the hormone that promotes happiness) and make us want to eat more, even when the food is objectively terrible for us.

-Eating jerky with MSG doesn’t mean it’s necessarily bad for you, but MSG is typically coupled with other additives like nitrites and nitrates, and even if the research isn’t conclusive yet, it’s a safer bet to stick with what we know — that making beef jerky as natural as possible is the healthiest option.
+Eating jerky with MSG doesn’t mean it’s unequivocally bad for you, but MSG is typically coupled with other additives like nitrites and nitrates, and even if the research isn’t conclusive yet, it’s a safer bet to stick with what we know — making beef jerky as natural as possible is the healthiest option.